Chapter 8 Introduction to the probabilistic programming language Stan

 in chapter 4.

-10.4.1 A first linear regression in Stan: Does attentional load affect pupil size?
+8.4.1 A first linear regression in Stan: Does attentional load affect pupil size?

-As in section 4.1, we focus on the effect of cognitive load on one subject’s pupil size with a subset of the data of Wahn et al. (2016).
+As in section 4.1, we focus on the effect of cognitive load on one subject’s pupil size with a subset of the data from Wahn et al. (2016).
 We use the following likelihood and priors.
 For details about our decision on priors and likelihood, see section 4.1.

 \[\begin{equation} \begin{aligned} p\_size_n &\sim \mathit{Normal}(\alpha + c\_load_n \cdot \beta,\sigma) \\ \alpha &\sim \mathit{Normal}(1000, 500) \\ \beta &\sim \mathit{Normal}(0, 100) \\ \sigma &\sim \mathit{Normal}_+(0, 1000) \end{aligned} \end{equation}\]